←(Use Google Translate to see an approximate

-In the summer I'd go to the pool every day after school and on weekends.
-I
+Once it opened, I'd go to the pool every day summer after school and on

-learned how to swim there, and after a year or two I was on its competitive
+weekends.
+I learned how to swim there, and after a year or two I was on its

-swimming team, along with George Gilmer, Brian Adams, and some other
+competitive swimming team, along with George Gilmer, Brian Adams, and some

 Photos by my father.
 In the first pool photo (infrared) you can see a band